montagestudio/docs.montagestudio.com/montagejs/montagejs-objects.md

 # MontageJS Objects

-MontageJS provides a thin veneer over the JavaScript object model: Types are represented by constructor functions.
+MontageJS provides a thin wrapper over the JavaScript object model.
+Types are represented by `constructor` functions.
 Constructor functions have a `prototype`.
 The `prototype` has a `constructor`. `instanceof` and `new` work as you would expect.

-For a succinct comparison, the following examples A and B are equivalent:
+For example, following A and B examples are equivalent:

 ### Example A: JavaScript (ECMAScript 5)